Some people find that avoiding specific triggers like dairy, fried food, and gluten helps reduce irritable bowel syndrome (IBS) symptoms.

 - less bloating

-Dietary fiber adds bulk to the diet and generally helps keep the gut healthy.
+Dietary fiber adds bulk to the diet and helps keep the gut healthy.
 Most plant foods contain insoluble and soluble fiber, but some are high in one type.

 - Soluble fiber is concentrated in beans, fruits, and oat products.